 Arizona Work Exposure to MRSA, Spinal Meningitis, or Tuberculosis (TB) Poster Required

-The Work Exposure to MRSA, Spinal Meningitis, or Tuberculosis (TB) is a job safety law poster by the Arizona Industrial Commission.
+The Work Exposure to MRSA, Spinal Meningitis, or Tuberculosis (TB) is a labor law posters poster by the Arizona Industrial Commission.
 This is a mandatory posting for all employers in Arizona, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place next to the Workers' Compensation Notice to Employees where all employees will see it.
 The poster talks about the rights that employees have if exposed to any kind of fluid that might result in that employee acquiring any of the diseases: MRSA, Spinal Meningitis or Tuberculosis.
 Claims can be made for a condition, infection, disease or disability related to these diseases.
 Any employee that files an exposure must report it to their employer in written form no later than 30 days.